-From September 2017, we revised the arrangement with ZhongAn on substantially all of the Xiaoying Credit Loans (referred to as the "New ZhongAn Model").
-Starting from 2020, we enter into a series of arrangements with various external financing guarantee companies, which is similar to "New ZhongAn Model".
-According to those arrangements, in addition to credit insurance or guarantee protection, Shenzhen Tangren, our consolidated VIE with the financing guarantee license, also provides a guarantee for certain loans we facilitate to protect investors against defaults for both the principal and interest.
-Shenzhen Tangren will compensate those financial institutional partners for the amount they had paid under investors' claims arising from defaults by borrowers; however, Shenzhen Tangren's compensation obligation shall not exceed the financial guarantee service fees Shenzhen Tangren collectible from all the borrowers for such loans.
+From September 2017, we revised the arrangement with ZhongAn.
+Starting from 2020, we enter into a series of arrangements with various external financing guarantee companies, which is similar to the revised arrangement with ZhongAn.
+According to those arrangements, in addition to credit insurance or guarantee protection, Shenzhen Tangren, our consolidated VIE with the financing guarantee license, also provides a guarantee for certain loans we facilitate to protect institutional funding partners against defaults for both the principal and interest.
+Shenzhen Tangren will compensate those financial institutional partners for the amount they had paid under investors' claims arising from defaults by borrowers; however, Shenzhen Tangren's compensation obligation shall not exceed the pre-agreed Cap.
 The arrangements also clarify that in case of any adjustment to the guarantee service fee rate Shenzhen Tangren collectible from borrowers, the total guarantee service fees Shenzhen Tangren collectible from all borrowers will change accordingly and the upper limit of Shenzhen Tangren's compensation obligation will also change in accordance with such adjustment.